 2. Which type of crane is best for your particular job?

-That old saw about using the right tool for the job holds especially true for cranes.
+That old saying about using the right tool for the job holds true, especially for cranes.
 There are numerous specialized types of cranes with different load limits, terrain, mobility and reach capabilities.
 For each particular usage, there's a type of crane that best fulfills it.
 Having a specific, detailed knowledge of the job requirements is essential.
 A Scott-Macon Equipment expert can help take it from there.

 3. How much crane do you need?
 What are your lift requirements?